paigemoody/visual-scout/README.md

 *Note: If you want to use example videos to get a sense of the process run you can use `visual_scout/example_input` as your directory path.*

-**Example 2**: You want to do smart sampling, but be more "strict" about when we determine two frames are "suffiently similar".
+**Example 2**: You want to extract frames using smart sampling, but want to be more "strict" about when we determine two frames are "suffiently similar".

 ```
     visual-scout extract-frames visual_scout/example_input --similarity strict
 ```

-**Example 3**: You want to do smart sampling in a more aggressive manner to filter out more frames - you are comforable with deduplicating frames that are loosely similar.
+**Example 3**: You want to extract frames using smart sampling, but want to be more aggressive with sampling in order to filter out more frames - you are comforable with deduplicating frames that are loosely similar.

 ```
     visual-scout extract-frames visual_scout/example_input --similarity loose